Scalar extensions of quiver representations over $\mathbb{F}_1$: Morphisms between scalar extensions

 \item \textit{induces predecessors} if for all vertices $(v',w')\in C_0$ and arrows $a\in (\Gamma_V)_1$ with $t(a)=v'$ there is an arrow $b\in (\Gamma_W)_1$ with $t(b) = w'$ and $c_V(a) = c_W(b)$.
 In this case the arrow $(a,b)\in C_1$ satisfies $t(a,b) = (v',w')$.

-\item is \textit{admissible} if $C$ reflects successors and induces predecessors. \end{enumerate} \end{Definition} \begin{Example} In Example \ref{Hom:exampleone} the components $\{(1,2')\}$ and $\{(1,1'),(2,2')\}$ are admissible, the component $\{(3,2')\}$ only reflects successors and the other two components satisfy neither condition. \end{Example} \begin{Example} Let $f:V\rightarrow W$ be a morphism of quiver representations over $\bF_1$ and $(F,U,\phi):\Gamma_V\rightarrow \Gamma_W$ the corresponding morphism of windings.
+\item is an \textit{admissible component} if $C$ reflects successors and induces predecessors. \end{enumerate} \end{Definition} \begin{Example} In Example \ref{Hom:exampleone} testing each instance of the definition shows that the connected components $\{(1,5)\}$ and $\{(1,4),(2,5)\}$ are admissible, the connected component $\{(3,5)\}$ only reflects successors and the other two connected components satisfy neither condition. \end{Example} \begin{Example} Let $f\colon V\rightarrow W$ be a morphism of quiver representations over $\bF_1$ and $(F,U,\phi)\colon \Gamma_V\rightarrow \Gamma_W$ the corresponding morphism of windings.
 We assume that $\Image(f)$ is indecomposable.
 Then the set